coltonhurst/k-and-r-code/README.md

 # k-and-r-code
+REPO STATUS: temporarily retired (due to time restraints)

 Code and files from going through K&amp;R

-Repo Status: temporarily retired (due to time restraints)

 Compilation note: all code was compiled & tested with `gcc` and `-std=c89` flag.